EricZinda/Perplexity/backlog.md

 - "I will have any meat dish"
+- I'd like a vegetarian dish for my son
+  - I'd like a steak for my son
+  - etc
+  -
 - table for two crashes
-- implement "how many vegetarian dishes are there"
-- implement "how many vegetarian dishes do you have?"
 - If you ask how much the soup and salad cost, johnny still thinks we haven't asked the cost
 - Just two, my son Johnny and me.
 - Need a way to clear out the order